electron-utils/electron-window-plus/README.md

 Save and restore window states.

-## Why?
+## Why this module?

+There are several great module such as [electron-window-state](https://github.com/mawie81/electron-window-state), [electron-window-manager](https://github.com/TamkeenLMS/electron-window-manager) that doing the same thing.
+What is the advantage of this module compare to them?

-  - Support multiple window state save and restore.
+  - Support save and restore multiple windows.
+  - Do not introduce new Window class for management.

 ## Install